genomicsclass/leanpub/manuscript/eda_with_pca.md

 chryexp<- colMeans(y[which(annot$CHR=="chrY"),])
 ```

-Note you can clearly see two modes which must be females and males:
+You can clearly see two modes which must be females and males:

 ```r
 mypar()